UCL/research-computing-with-cpp/07performance/sec02Memory.md

 ![image](img/CacheTranspose8.png)

 We can solve this problem by dividing our matrix up into smaller sub-matrices which do fit into the cache.
-In this toy example where we only have four slots in our cache, we'll just invert the $4 \times 4$ sub-matrix $A_{0 ...
+In this toy example where we only have four slots in our cache, we'll just transpose the $4 \times 4$ sub-matrix $A_{0 ...
 3, 0...3}$.
 (In reality you can store more than this in a cache but then the diagram would get very cluttered indeed!)

 1. The algorithm will start as before, with a series of cache misses.